 FWCS provides staff and students Internet access as a tool to enhance learning.
 This access is a privilege, not a right.
-FWCS staff will supervise students with permission to use the Internet, however, students are responsible for good behavior; with the same general rules applied as outlined in the Code of Conduct.
-Parents share in this responsibility.
-A copy of the District's Internet Access Policy, Board of School Trustees Policy 5163, is available at each school.
+FWCS staff will supervise students with permission to use the Internet, however, students are responsible for good behavior as outlined in the Code of Conduct.
+A copy of the District's Internet Access Policy is available online, in the Code of Conduct and at each school.

-LOST OR STOLEN ITEMS AT SCHOOL
+LOST OR STOLEN ITEMS